mvakde/mvakde.github.io/blog/jee-is-easy.md

 title: "JEE is easy"
 permalink: /blog/jee-is-easy/
 ---
-The JEE coaching system is bullshit and harmful.
+> JEE is a tough exam written by a million students.
+There is a massive industry around tutoring students for this exam that pushes kids to study insanely hard.

 Here's an easier way.

 ---